cvmfs/doc-cvmfs/cpt-repo.rst

    :alt: CernVM-FS server schematic update overview

-   Updating a mounted CernVM-FS repository by overlaying it with a copy-on-write aufs volume.
+   Updating a mounted CernVM-FS repository by overlaying it with a copy-on-write union file system volume.
 Any changes will be accumulated in a writable volume (yellow) and can be synchronized into the CernVM-FS repository afterwards.
 The file catalog contains the directory structure as well as file metadata, symbolic links, and secure hash keys of regular files.
 Regular files are compressed and renamed to their cryptographic content hash before copied into the data store.